vvms19/adar/docs/GUIDES.md

 ![](./assets/sign.png)

-In case when before transfering the assets a conversion will have to be done, within the current implementation you will need to sign several transactions.
-In any case, it will always be done within a web extension.
+Within the current implementation, several transactions will need to be signed in the case where asset coversion is needed before transfering the assets.
+In any case, it will always be done within the web extension (ie Polkadot.js).

 *Step 3.6.* Wait until the transaction is included in the blockchain.
 Once the transactions are executed successfully, ADAR will display the corresponding statuses on a web page